 This example demonstrates how the (deffacts) walk has been excised.
 To restore a deffacts statement after an (undeffacts) command, you must enter the deffacts statement again.
-You can even get rid of initial-fact with (undeffacts).
 In addition to facts, CLIPS also allows you to eliminate rules selectively by using the undefrule.